StephenDavidson/chai-signals/README.md

 });
 ```

-If you are using karma to run tests make sure to include a `chai.use(chaiSignals);
+If you are using karma to run tests make sure to include `chai.use(chaiSignals);` in each of your test files.

 Examples
 --------